 luxury marketing statistics

-LUXURY MARKETING STATISTICS IN 2023
+TOP 14 LUXURY MARKETING STATISTICS EXPOSING BILLION-DOLLAR BRAND WARS IN 2026

 From rising demand for luxury products to shifting demographics, here are some key trends and statistics.